necroware/gameport-adapter/README.md

 that the code is written in pure C++.
 It is very simple to read and to use.
 There are no macros, no assembler or any dirty hacks, just a lot of optimization.

+## How to help the project?

+The best way is to implement more drivers.
+Since I have only the joysticks mentioned above, I can't contribute more, than what is currently included.

 ## Special thanks